abuturabofficial/w3-blog/content/post/google-dorking-demystified/index.md

 ![](google-dorking-demystified-5.webp)

-Click on `Tools` button on the top of the search page, and switch `All results` to `Verbatim`.
+Click on <button>Tools</button> button on the top of a search page, and switch `All results` to `Verbatim`.

 While using advance search operators, keep it on **verbatim** mode to get more accurate and precise results.

 ### The `" "` operator

-This operator lets you search for the specific word inside the quotes, regardless of its spelling.
+The quotes operator lets you search for the specific word inside the quotes only, regardless of its spelling.

-If you add other words beside the quoted word, google search must include quoted word in the results beside other words.
+If you add other words beside the quoted word, google search must include quoted word in the results beside the other search terms.

 ```
 How to spell "mispell" in American English?